arontaupe/aron.petau.net/_posts/2019-03-19-plastic-recycling.md

   - private
   - master thesis
 ---
 Being involved with 3D Printers, there is the issue of sustainability that I am confronted with regularly.
-Most 3D Printed parts never get recycled and add to the global waste problem, rather than reducing it.
+Most 3D printed parts never get recycled and add to the global waste problem, rather than reducing it.
 The printer most certainly doesn’t care what it is printing, the main problem is the dimensional accuracy and the purity of the material.
 All of this leads to a huge industry, Germany being especially involved, using loads of virgin plastic.

 What can be done about it?
 We can design our products to last longer, we can also print recycling labels on them so they do not have to get burned after their first life.
 We can take care to only print functional objects, not just fun toys nobody uses.
 Yet, none of that prevents the use of virgin plastics.
 If you buy a spool of filament, there are some recycled options, but usually at twice the price at worse quality.
 No wonder recycled filament fails to convince the masses.
 It is mostly a fun thing YouTubers can pursue, not a valid commercial process.

 {% include video id="vqWwUx8l_Io" provider="youtube" %}